olgunozoktas/adminlte_v3/tutorials/tutorial23.md

 Step 1: In the the public/assets/js/components folder lets create a vue component called Profile.vue

-Here i am not gonna explain everything because thats just an design and lets add those codes to the thi profile
+Here i am not gonna explain everything because thats just an design and lets add those codes to the this profile

 ~~~~